Norah-G/Norah-G/README.md

-# Hey there, I'm Norah 👋
+# Hey there, I'm Norah

-Welcome to my GitHub!
-I'm a skilled software developer with a strong foundation in **cybersecurity** and a passion for **AI** and **Machine Learning**.
+Welcome, with a strong foundation in **cybersecurity** and a passion for **AI** and **Machine Learning**.
 I thrive on building innovative solutions and exploring the latest technologies to make a meaningful impact.

----

-### 🌟 About Me
--  **Tech Enthusiast:** Focused on AI, ML, and cybersecurity.
--  **Professional Background:** Experienced in various software development domains.
--  **Mission:** Committed to advancing technology for a safe and productive community.

 ---